Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 #################################

-The general structure of a Scilla contract is given in the code fragment below.
+The general structure of a Scilla contract is given in the code fragment below:

-It starts with the declaration of a ``library`` that contains purely mathematical functions, for instance, a function to compute the boolean ``AND`` of two bits or computing factorial of a given natural number.
-After the library code block follows the actual contract definition declared using the keyword ``contract``.
-A contract has three parts.
-The first part declares the immutable parameters of the contract, the second declares the mutable fields and the third part contains all ``transition`` definitions.
++ It starts with the declaration of a ``library`` that contains purely mathematical functions.
+For instance, a function to compute the boolean ``AND`` of two bits or computing factorial of a given natural number.

++ Then, follows the actual contract definition declared using the keyword ``contract``.

++ Within a contract, there are then three distinct parts:

+  1. The first part declares the immutable parameters of the contract.
+  2. The second part declares the mutable fields.
+  3. The third part contains all ``transition`` definitions.

 .. code-block:: ocaml